 Q: Do I need special health insurance when traveling abroad?

-A: Most health insurers — including basic Medicare — don’t cover any costs outside the country.
+A: Most health insurers — including basic Medicare — don’t cover medical costs incurred outside the country.

 Some insurance policies do (Including some Medicare Advantage plans), but with limitations.
 Ask your current insurer if your policy covers you and your family while traveling abroad.